-In March of 2011 OpenRules® introduced Release 6, which finally allowed business users to eliminate the need for IT involvement in creating and maintaining rules repositories.
-OpenRules® 6 implements a highly successful decision management approach described in the book "The Decision Model" by Barbara von Halle and Larry Goldberg (2009) without IT involvement.
-This new release effectively removes any Java coding from rules representation and allows business analysts themselves to specify their decision models and supporting rule families directly and completely in Excel.
+In March of 2011 OpenRules® introduced Release 6, which finally moved control over business logic to business users.
+OpenRules® 6 effectively removed any Java coding from rules representation allowing business analysts themselves to specify their decisions and supporting decision tables directly and completely in Excel.
 Business users can also create business glossaries and test cases in Excel tables.
-They may then test the accuracy of execute their decision models without the need for any coding at all.
-Once a decision model has been tested it can be easily incorporated into any Java or .NET environment.
+They may then test the accuracy of execute their decisions without the need for any coding at all.
+Once a decision has been tested it can be easily incorporated into any Java or .NET environment.
 This process may involve IT specialists but only to integrate the business glossary with a specific business object model.
 The business logic remains the complete prerogative of subject matter experts.